SouthernMethodistUniversity/intro/README.md

     * Lessons are a mix of doing and listening: Instruction is happening on your screen and through the instructor.
     * We are doing this learning together.
     * Ask your group member
     * Ask your supporters.
-STAR students.
-    * This is made for repeated practice use when necessary
+    * This is made for repeated practice, use when necessary
     * Make the practice authentic (the challenges are designed to actually challenge you)
     * The sessions should build on each other.
 If they seem unrelated ask for clarification.
 Practice being a good teammate.
 We are establishing a community of practice.